hungryGeek16/Data/log.md

   return 0;
 }
 ```
-* This is the file used for inference which I pasted in caffe/examples/cpp_classification/
+* This is the file used for inference which I pasted in caffe/examples/cpp_classification/ with name ssd.cpp .

 * Ran ```make all``` in caffe main directory.
+Hencce it created ssd.bin in build/example/cpp_classification/

-* This gave the output which said there's no output detected in the image and the inference took 1.16363 ms which is dobule the time taken in python
+* Ran this command ```./ssd.bin```  and the output said there's no detected in the image and the inference took 1.16363 ms which is dobule the time taken in python.

 * At the end it prints some gibberish lines which it calls **MEMORY_MAPS*..